Argentina Data Privacy

 Regardless of which Region you choose, AWS applies the same security standards to its data centers.

-What international data transfer agreements does AWS offer to address protection of personal data transferred to any country, including Brazil and the United States?
+What international data transfer agreements does AWS offer to address protection of personal data transferred to any country, including Brazil and the U.S.?

 In its agreements with customers, AWS makes specific security and privacy commitments that apply broadly to customer content in each Region the customer chooses to store its data.
-The commitments AWS makes are consistent with the goals of the PDPL, and Disposition 11/2006 under the PDPL, to protect personal data.
+The commitments AWS makes are consistent with the goals of the PDPL, Disposition 60-E/2016 and Resolution 47/2018 under the PDPL to protect personal data.

-AWS also provides an international Data Processing Addendum (DPA), which applies globally and includes specific contractual commitments to adequately address the privacy and security of personal data.
-For more information on the AWS Data Processing Addendum, please see this announcement or visit the AWS GDPR Center.
+AWS also offers an international Data Processing Addendum (DPA), also referred to as a data transfer agreement, which applies globally and includes specific contractual commitments to adequately address the roles and obligations of each party with respect to the privacy and security of personal data.

 Customers may also have the option to enroll in an Enterprise Agreement with AWS, which may be further tailored to best suit specific customer needs.
-For additional information on Enterprise Agreements please contact your sales representative.
+For additional information on AWS Enterprise Agreements or the DPA, please contact your AWS sales representative.